 - Basic tasks: $50-$100 (£35-£80) range.
 If you’re only after a chip that will let you watch video, browse the Web, and do basic productivity tasks like word processing and light spreadsheet work, then an entry-level chip with two or four cores might be just what you need.
 But if you often find yourself doing more than one of those basic tasks at once, it would be better to step up a model or two.
 Consider a Ryzen 3, like the AMD Ryzen 3 1300X or AMD Ryzen 3 2200G, or Intel Pentium on the high end of this price range and an Intel Celeron or chips like AMD's Athlon 200GE on the low end.

 - Gaming: $150-$250 (£120-£220) range.
-If you’re primarily interested in gaming performance, you need at least a mid-range Intel Core i5 or AMD Ryzen 5 CPU.
+If you’re primarily interested in high-end gaming performance, you should opt for a mid-range Intel Core i5 or AMD Ryzen 5 CPU.
 Considering that the graphics card is more important for gaming than the processor, you can save money by not getting a more powerful Core i7 or Ryzen 7 chip.

 - Creative media work or overclocking: $250-$350 (£220-£320) range.
-If you want more cores or speed for things like video editing—or you just want a fast, capable system with extra overhead for future computing tasks, splurge on a Core i7, Core i9 or Ryzen 7 chip.
-These are also the chips you'd consider if you want to overclock, though AMD’s lesser Ryzen chips are overclockable as well.
+If you want more cores or speed for things like video editing—or you just want a fast, capable system with extra overhead for future computing tasks, splurge on a Ryzen 7 chip.

 What generation CPU do you need?

 Each year or so, Intel and AMD upgrade their processor lines with a new architecture.
-The current generation for Intel is the company's "9th Gen Core Series," like the Intel Core i7-9700K and higher-end Intel Core i9-9900K.
-AMD's latest chips are part of its Ryzen 3000 line, like the AMD Ryzen 9 3900X, Ryzen 7 3800X, and Ryzen 7 3700X.
+The current generation for Intel is the company's "10th Gen Core Series," like the Core i5-10600K and higher-end Core i9 10900K.
+AMD's latest chips are part of its Ryzen 3000 line, like the AMD Ryzen 9 3900X, Ryzen 7 3800X, and Ryzen 7 3700X, or more recently the Ryzen 3 3300X and 3100.
 When looking at the model number, you can see the generation as the first digit of the four number (ex: the 8 in Core i7-8400 or the 3 in Ryzen 7 3700X).

 How do you read the model names and numbers?

 The jumble of brands and numbers that make up a CPU product name can be confusing.
-Intel and AMD both break down most of their chips into three “good, better, best” categories, starting with Core i3/Ryzen 3, stepping up to Core i5/Ryzen 5, and ending (for AMD, at least) with Core i7/Ryzen 7.
-Intel has the Core i9-9900K at the top of its mainstream product stack, as well as extreme/premium tier like the Core i9-9980XE, priced at around $2,000 (£1,770).
+Intel and AMD both break down most of their chips into three “good, better, best” categories, starting with Core i3/Ryzen 3, stepping up to Core i5/Ryzen 5, Core i7/Ryzen 7, and Core i9/Ryzen 9.
+Intel has the Core i9-10900K at the top of its mainstream product stack, as well as extreme/premium tier like the Core i9-10980XE, priced at around $1,000.
 But for the vast majority of users, these chips are unnecessary and well out of most people’s price ranges.